 Kirsten Gjesdal has always loved food.
-As owner of The Carrot Seed Kitchen Co., she’s able to share that passion through her inventory, cooking classes, and everyday conversations with customers.
+That passion led her to open The Carrot Seed Kitchen Co. in 2015.
+Through her inventory, cooking classes, and conversations with customers, she is making Brookings a more delicious place to live.

 First, what is The Carrot Seed Kitchen Co. and what does the store offer?

-Kirsten Gjesdal: The Carrot Seed Kitchen Co. is the everyday chef’s dream store, located in downtown Brookings.
-We have a huge variety of kitchen gadgets from whisks to vegetable peelers and cookie cutters, textiles like towels and aprons, pots and pans, unique decor, delicious food including locally made treats, storage solutions, quality knives, cookbooks, and more.
+Kirsten Gjesdal: The Carrot Seed Kitchen Co. is the everyday chef’s dream store.
+We have a huge variety of kitchen gadgets from whisks to vegetable peelers and cookie cutters, textiles like towels and aprons, pots and pans, unique décor, delicious food including locally made treats, storage solutions, quality knives, cookbooks, and more.
 We also offer cooking classes throughout the year covering a variety of topics.

 Why did you open the store?
 What inspired you to do so?